hpides/thesis-template/README.md

 In the `thesis.tex` file, you can set a few variables at the beginning of the file that then fill your cover page.

+The template is also available as a [template in Overleaf](https://www.overleaf.com/latex/templates/hpides-thesis-template/kjqgzvcsdtsy).
+You can open it there and start working directly without installing Latex on your machine.
 You can always find the newest version of this template in our [GitHub repository](https://github.com/hpides/thesis-template).